shared control of the House of Delegates occurred only in 1997-99, when there were 50 delegates caucusing with each of

 After the three new delegates were elected, the Republicans convinced the Independent to caucus formally with them.
 Delegate Lacey Putney had been elected first as a Democrat in 1961.
 He shifted his status to Independent in the late 1960's, as the conservative-liberal philosophies of Virginia's state political parties realigned to match the national parties.

 Source: Library of Virginia, "Objection, Mr. Chairman!" - The Opening Session Of The 1998 House Of Delegates

-A power-sharing agreement was reached after a long day of back-room negotiations.
-It was adopted by a 90-2 vote, and incorporated in the 1998-1999 Rules of the House of Delegates.4
+A power-sharing agreement was reached after tense negotiations.
+It was adopted by a 90-2 vote and incorporated in the 1998-1999 Rules of the House of Delegates.5

-Moss got to remain as Speaker.
+Thomas Moss got to remain as Speaker.
 As Speaker, he assigned all members to all 20 committees, but this time he had to consider the recommendations submitted by the Republicans.
-His assignments reflected the reality that the Republicans had half of the power in the House of Delegates, and bills on issues such as charter schools and abortion could no longer be bottled up in committees controlled by the Democrats.
+His assignments reflected the reality that the Republicans had half of the power in the House of Delegates, and bills on issues such as charter schools and abortion could no longer be blocked with unrecorded votes in committees controlled by the Democrats.

-Most committees were expanded from 22 to 24 members, and the Appropriations Committee grew from 22 to 30 members.
-An equal number of Republicans were appointed to 19 of the 20 committees, for the first time in the history of the House of Delegates.
+Most committees were expanded from 22 to 24 members; the Appropriations Committee grew from 22 to 30 members.
+An equal number of Republicans were appointed to 19 of the 20 committees for the first time in the history of the House of Delegates.
 Committees were given co-chairs, and the chair rotated between members of each party.
 Some committee chairs switched places at the end of each legislative day, while others agreed to switch at the end of the year.

-Democrats lost the ability to ignore the opposition even when it offered constructive proposals.
-Republicans who had previously been free to primarily criticize had to take the responsibility of governing.
+Democrats lost the ability to ignore the opposition even when the Republicans offered constructive proposals.
+Republicans who had previously been free to simply criticize the Democratic prposals had to take the responsibility of governing.
 Everyone had to learn how to do business in a changed environment, though partisan rivalry remained intense.
-In some situations, bipartisan coalitions emerged that addressed shared regional concerns rather than focus on partisan opposition.
+In some situations, bipartisan coalitions emerged that addressed shared regional concerns.

 Only the Rules Committee retained an unbalanced number of members, with eight Democrats and seven Republicans.
 Speaker of the House Thomas Moss appointed himself as the chair of the most powerful cmmittee in the House of Delegates.